 The IT Service Desk is here to support you with issues such as email access, connecting to CampusNet Wi-Fi, and making use of University printing facilities.
-The IT Service Desk is also available to provide advice and guidance on a range of more specific IT issues, should you experience any problems.
-They also offer a range of free software, including Microsoft Office 365, NVivo and SPSS.
+The IT Service Desk can also provide advice and guidance on a range of more specific IT issues, should you experience any problems.
+They also offer access to free software, including Microsoft Office 365, NVivo and SPSS.